When should I apply to be admitted to the program?

 Q: I’m interested in a teaching assistantship or other sources of funding.
 How does that work?

 A: There are assistantships available to some qualified graduate applicants.
 The selection process is competitive and uses the same criteria we evaluate for admission, although decisions and notifications about admission and assistantships are made separately.
-The courses usually taught by new TAs would be either COMMUN 101,103, or 105, which are our introductory classes focused upon interpersonal communication, public speaking, and business and professional communication.
+New TAs are typically assigned to introductory courses in the Communication program or the Journalism, Advertising, and Media Studies (JAMS) program.
 Individuals who are employed as teaching assistants receive tuition remission, a stipend, and a benefits package.
 Pending budgetary approvals, MA students who are awarded an assistantship will receive 2 years of funding and PhD students receive 4 years of funding.
-More information about assistantships and other forms of funding are also available on the graduate school website: https://uwm.edu/graduateschool/types-of-funding/
+Information about teaching assistantships, including current stipend levels, can be found on the Graduate School website.
+The Graduate School website also includes information about other forms of funding.

 To apply for a teaching assistantship, you can complete an item on the admission application that will ask you about your interest in an assistantship.